-Try before you buy.
-Our cellar door in Musk, 5 minutes from Daylesford, gives everyone the opportunity to sample all of our current release wine.
+Our cellar door in Musk, 5 minutes from Daylesford, gives everyone the opportunity to sample our current release wines, it is open 7 Days, 10am - 5pm.

-Estate Chardonnay & Macedon Ranges Pinot Noir and our Bendigo Shiraz & Cabernet are all available to taste and to talk about.
+All Estate Chardonnay & Macedon Ranges Pinot Noir as well as our Bendigo Shiraz & Cabernet are part of our cellar door wine tasting experience.

 Address: 30 Roddas Lane (off School Rd), Musk VIC 3461